 It’s Sunday, which is the perfect day to reevaluate our health goals and come up with a game plan for the upcoming week.
-After a much-needed afternoon workout and some food prep to get me through a busy work week, I’m excited to amp up my health and fitness and continue to make positive changes!
+I’m excited to amp up my health and fitness and make positive changes!

-I’ve written extensively about my experiences with the Whole30, a 30-day elimination program with similar guidelines to the paleo diet, and while I totally recommend the program for anyone looking to make a change, I understand that it can be a huge transition for many people.
+I’ve written extensively about my experiences with the Whole30, a 30-day elimination program with similar guidelines to the paleo diet.
+While I recommend the program for anyone looking to make a change, I understand that it can be a huge transition for many.
 Although I personally needed a huge change when it came to my health, I know that a lot of people benefit more from making smaller changes over time.

-This week, I’d like to share five of my tips for improving your health, one small step at a time.
-Feel free to add your own in the comments section below!
+This week, I’d like to share five tips for improving your health, one small step at a time.
+Feel free to add your own in the comments section!

 1. Drink water.